swift-conductor/conductor-client-golang/README.md

-# Netflix Conductor Go SDK
+# Swift Conductor Client SDK for Go

 The `conductor-client-golang` repository provides the client SDKs to build task workers in Go.